shivannis/xandr-docs-public/xandr-docs/articles/invest/a-comparison-of-mobile-vs-web.md

 ---
-title: Microsoft Invest - A Comparison of Mobile App vs. Web description : Compare and understand how the mobile app features are different from the web features.
+title: Microsoft Invest - A Comparison of Mobile App vs. Web description : Learn how the mobile app features are different from the web features.
 ---

 # Microsoft Invest - A comparison of mobile app vs. web